 People from all parts of the world and all walks of life visit the Chapel for renewal and restoration.
 They come to experience prayer, meditation, religious services, lectures, concerts, or simply sit in silence among the magnificent Mark Rothko murals.

-Opening Spaces Campaign and Temporary Chapel Closure March 2019-Early 2020
+Opening Spaces Site Development & Temporary Chapel Closure March 2019-June 2020

 This Season’s Experiences

 The Rothko Chapel invites people from all backgrounds and walks of life to discover how to address the diverse and complex needs in the world around us.
 In addition to offering a quiet place for reflection, meditation, and prayer, the Chapel presents public programs that celebrate community, address contemporary human rights issues, explore the transcendent power of art, and lift up wisdom found in the world's religions.
 The Chapel is open to the public at no charge every day of the year.

 We invite you to experience the transformative power of this sacred space.
 To view the 2018-19 Season Brochure, click here.

 Providing a space to explore the relationship between the sacred and the self, this series includes practices, discussions, and gatherings that cultivate a more spiritually focused and mindful life.
 To learn more about our Twelve Moments series, click here.
 To learn more about our International Days of Observance and Solidarity series, click here.

 Witness the Chapel come to life with provocative music and original artist projects.
 To learn more about upcoming programs, click here.

 Advancing Human Rights